Early retirement-bound, with aggressive financial tactics

 I’m glad you’ve stopped by abandonedcubicle.com!
 There’s a ton of great information and anecdotes I’d love to share with you.
 If gaining financial freedom with a focus on life purpose is your intent, you’ve come to the right place.

-I’ve got less than three years to go before I can leave behind cubicle life for good.
-These past twenty-plus years as an IT professional have passed in an absolute blur of “what the hell value have I been adding here?!?”
+I’ve got less than one year to go before I can leave behind cubicle life for good.
+These past twenty-plus years as an IT professional have gone by in an absolute blur.
+Countless projects, meetings, bosses.
+I’ve seen it all!

 Come hang out with me for a while.
 I’m sure the ride will continue to be an interesting and enlightening one.
 And we just might learn a few things together along the way!

 Click here to get emails in your inbox each time a new post is published!

 Disclaimer: I’m not a financial planner or certified money expert.
 Any recommendations or advice presented within the content of this blog are based on the experiences of the author.